Huitziii/charlesbordet.com/_posts/en/2018-09-18-linear-algebra-intro.markdown

 permalink: /en/linear-algebra/
 title: "Linear Algebra for Data Science: Why?"
 description: "What are the math prerequisites for data science?
 I show you in this article what are the essential concepts of linear algebra you MUST know.
 Whether you're a beginner or someone who needs a refresher, it's for you!"
+excerpt: "People often ask me what are the math prerequisites for data science.
+Linear algebra is the most important math topic to know if you want to get into machine learning and predictive analytics!
+That's why I'm starting this series on the essential concepts to know.
+Whether you're a beginner or someone who needs a refresher, it's for you!"
 date: 2018-09-18
 lang: en
 categories: [maths, en]